 EUDR: Compliance Risk or Strategic Advantage?

-By December 2025, businesses trading in deforestation-linked commodities—such as cocoa, cattle, soy, palm oil, and rubber—must prove their supply chains are deforestation-free.
+The EU Deforestation Regulation (EUDR) will take effect in December 2026, requiring companies trading in key commodities—such as cocoa, cattle, soy, palm oil, and rubber—to prove that their supply chains are deforestation-free.

 Why EUDR Compliance Matters